Why Should I Use an Activity Feed in Project Management Software?

 Whether it’s engineering blueprints, design documents, marketing ads, or other visuals, previewing them right in the activity feed saves you from having to navigate to the task folder and open the image there.

-Users will easily spot new images that are added and can discuss them right from the stream instead of clicking to switch to the task view.
+Users will easily spot new images and discuss them right from the stream instead of switching to the task view.
 This makes the review process more efficient and once again helps improve collaboration and centralized communication.